ConnorCorbin/30-Seconds-Of-Spanish/src/components/label/Label.md

 * Render text label containing only text
 * Render image label containing image and text
-* Pass both onClick and onKeyPress functions to execute when onClick and onKeyPress event is fired
+* Pass both onClick and onKeyPress functions to execute when onClick or onKeyPress event is fired

 Consumed components: